-As Prince William said when Prince Harry became a dad: “welcome to the sleep deprivation society that is parenting”.
+As Prince William said when Prince Harry became a dad: “Welcome to the sleep deprivation society that is parenting”.
 Parents often struggle to get the recommended eight hours of sleep; however, it is important to take steps to improve the quality of your sleep.

-5) Acknowledge it is ok to be alone
+Acknowledge it's ok to be alone

 When you have a newborn, it can be a big adjustment going from a busy work and social schedule to being at home most of the time with your little one.
 It can feel like your world has become very small and that you are alone and forgotten, and these feelings of loneliness and isolation can have a negative impact on mental health.